gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-data-storage/pull/14: To allow the bastion host to talk to RDS or Aurora, you now have to explicitly set the `allow_connections_from_bastion_host` input variable to true.
-Before, we only exposed the `bastion_host_security_group_id` input variable, but if you fed dynamic data into that variable (e.g. from a `terraform_remote_state` data source), you'd get an error.
+Before, we only exposed the `bastion_host_security_group_id` input variable, but if you fed dynamic data into that variable (e.g. from a `terraform_remote_state` data source), you&apos;d get an error.
 This is now fixed.

 </div>